 The show also stars rapper T.I., Antoine Harris, David Call, Evan Handler, and Melonie Diaz.
 They sure deliver a captivating performance in portraying the nineties rap-scape.

 The Breaks Plot: What’s it about?

-As we mentioned earlier, The Breaks is based on Dan Charnas’ best-selling book, which is considered one of the most inclusive accounts of the history and business of the hip-hop culture.
+The story of The Breaks is based on Dan Charnas’ best-selling book, which is considered one of the most inclusive accounts of the history and business of the hip-hop culture.
 It is seemingly a continuation of the 2016 TV film of the same name, written and directed by Mann.
 As per VH1, “Nikki, a recent college graduate who lands a dream job working with the legendary Barry Fouray, and her best friend and producer DeeVee, who works with rapper Ahm”.

 Basically, it tells the story of three friends, drawn together by their shared passion for hip-hop, who work hard to make names among the stars of the hip-hop industry.
 It is set against the nineties hip-hop boom and chronicles the rap culture, in a manner that can only be termed authentic.
 The TV series follows on the main characters of the film, picking on their joy and sufferings, but take the stakes higher.

 On April 27, 2017, the series was renewed for a second season by BET.
 However, on November 20, 2017, BET announced that the renewal was scrapped and the series was cancelled.
 The Hollywood Reporter announced, “But with BET’s recent pickups, the cabler no longer had a need for The Breaks.”
-It is sad indeed, for the fans who waited earnestly for a follow-up.
-However, we still hope that the audience’s demands for bringing the series back manage to create a dent on Viacom’s policies.
-Or let’s just agree and accept it was wonderful while it lasted.
-Fans can catch the first season on VH1.
+It is sad indeed, for the fans who had waited earnestly for a follow-up.
+And even though the character arcs of its protagonists were not concluded effectively in the inaugural installment, The Breaks season 2 stands canceled.